kalininDanil17Y/ZMQGate/examples/tabbedchat/README.rst

     ./scale.sh

-Which runs multiple processes of python and zerogw, to show how it could be scaled.
+Which runs multiple processes of python and zmqgate, to show how it could be scaled.
 But you need to turn sockets into tcp ones to scale it to multiple machines, and also fix redis config which is awfully slow for testing purposes.